MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_nopermissionserror.md

 UnknownTenant            |
 NotOwner            | User needs to be owner to perform action NotPremiumLicenseUser            | User needs to be a premium license holder to perform action.
 Tracking and Revocation for example

-Category of no permissions error.r.
+Category of no permissions error.